-Data package audits are performed by USEPA for program overview and specific Regional concerns.
-Standardized procedures have been established to assure uniformity of the auditing process.
-Data packages are periodically selected from recently received Cases.
-They are evaluated for the technical quality of hardcopy raw data, Quality Assurance (QA), and the adherence to contractual requirements.
+Data package audits may be performed by the Government for program overview and specific Regional concerns.
+Data packages may be periodically selected from recently received Cases and evaluated for the technical quality of hardcopy raw data, Quality Assurance (QA), and the adherence to contractual requirements.
 This function provides external monitoring of program Quality Control (QC) requirements.
 Data package audits are used to assess the technical quality of the data and evaluate overall laboratory performance.
-Audits provide USEPA with an in-depth inspection and evaluation of the Case data package with regard to achieving QA/QC acceptability.
-A thorough review of the raw data is completed to include:
+Audits provide the Government with an in-depth inspection and evaluation of the Case data package with regard to achieving QA/QC acceptability.